 - Medicare Medicare pays for skilled services or rehabilitative care, but only under certain circumstances and for a limited period of time.
 Medicare will not pay for non-skilled assistance with Activities of Daily Living, which make up the majority of required long-term care services. - Medicaid If you qualify for Medicaid based on your income and resources, and meet the Georgia Medicaid long-term care eligibility requirements, you can use it to pay for many long-term care services. - Veterans Administration If the person needing care is a veteran, he or she may be eligible for long-term care benefits from the V.A.
 Visit va.gov/geriatrics or veterans.georgia.gov for further information. - Long-Term Care Insurance Long-term care insurance is designed to cover long-term care services in a variety of settings.
-If you don't currently have long-term care insurance, be aware that most policies require medical underwriting, so if your health is poor or you are already receiving long-term care services, you may not qualify for long-term care insurance.
+Most policies require medical underwriting, so if your health is poor or you are already receiving long-term care services, you may not qualify for long-term care insurance.
 For more information, visit longtermcare.gov. - Life Insurance If you have a life insurance policy that contains an accelerated death benefit clause, you may be able to use it tax-free if you require extended long-term care. - Additional private payment options In addition to the above options, some people pay for long-term care by using cash savings or other assets, selling their house, or getting a reverse mortgage.